xziy/test/README.md

 The server will start on port `3000` by default.
 You can override the port via the `PORT` environment variable.

+All endpoints log their activity to the console so you can see incoming requests and any validation errors.

 ## Endpoints

 ### `POST /auth`